Suddenly, We Are a Star!

 In her acceptance remarks (shown in the video above), Priya concluded by encouraging everyone to check their voter registration . . . and then, as you can see, she offered a just a few more suggestions.

-Leaguers brainstorming ideas for 2025.
+Leaguers Brainstorm Ideas for 2025.

 On February 24th, League members gathered in Newton to generate ideas on how best to be active during this year.
 They focused on a single question: What meaningful actions can our League take this year to support our community and our members, while staying true to our mission of Empowering Voters & Defending Democracy in a nonpartisan manner?